Model of models -- Part 1: Operational modeling

 \subsubsection{Will derivation from state}

 As mentioned above, will is derived implicitly from state, i.e. from perception.
-From the most direct approach, as in the examples in \ref{sec:simple_examples}, with will derived from the first constructed state(s), to the most indirect one, where it is very difficult to reconstruct it, and it is usually derived from long process of aggregation.
+From the most direct approach, as in the examples in \ref{sec:simple_examples}, with will derived from the first constructed state(s), to the most indirect one, where it is very difficult to reconstruct it, and it is usually derived from long process of aggregation\footnote{Due to the complexity of state to will derivation, it is also suggested to use flexible tool as DL.}.

 Hence, we can derive the following equation:

 Our puzzle here is to figure out how the will is derived from state(s).
 As stated previously, will is learned (given only the states), in the evolution phase of \textit{MOM}.
 However, this claim is too general, while at the same time in many examples the will is specified explicitly in the state, i.e. the learning is very straightforward.
 See examples of the math problem, the robot request or the simple problems in \ref{sec:simple_examples}.
 This is true mostly for inanimate objects, see Fig~\ref{fig:will_types}.